 Recommended private tour guides and resources, wherever you’re staying:

-Top booking tips for Bali tours and excursions:
+Top booking tips for Bali excursions and tours:

 - Book your tours in advance and decide on an itinerary pre-arrival.
 There’s so much to do in Bali that you’ll struggle to fit everything into a short holiday.
 Pick the places that are simply ‘must-sees’ for you.